ChrysanthiKosifaki/Flow-Computation-and-Pattern-Searching/README.md

 # Flow Computation in Temporal Networks
 Flow Computation in Temporal Networks

-Chrysanthi Kosyfaki,
- PhD Candidate,
- University of Ioannina - Department of Computer Science and Engineering

 Instructions for compiling and running the code

 1) Download lplib version 5.5 from https://sourceforge.net/projects/lpsolve/.
 You have to add to the same directory as this code